top of page

 Freehold High School students, 2022

-Students grades 7-12 are engaged in an in-depth Primary Source Workshop after the guided museum tour to learn about the processes involved in analyzing primary sources such as birth records, inventories, freedom papers, "for sale" ads, and runaway ads.
+Students grades 7-12** are engaged in an in-depth Primary Source Workshop after the guided museum tour to learn about the processes involved in analyzing documents such as birth records, inventories, freedom papers, as well as "for sale" and runaway ads.
 What can these sources tell us, what questions do they leave us with, and how can we use our understanding of history to develop possible theories?
 Students leave with the skills to conduct responsible analysis and interpretation of historic documents, and a solid background on the components of slavery in New Jersey.

-History comes directly to your classroom with MCHA's hybrid virtual class trips, bringing your students the best of both worlds!
+Marlpit Hall comes directly to your classroom with MCHA's hybrid virtual class trip, bringing your students the best of both worlds!
 This webinar package includes:

 - A video tour of Marlpit Hall, learning directly from the curators who built the exhibit.
 A professional educator will then